17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 These are Turkish chicken breeds that are mainly known for their ornamental purposes.
 They are poor layers.

 Sultan chickens lay about 50 white eggs per year.
-The males weigh about 6 lbs. and the females weigh about 4 lbs.
+The males weigh about 6 lbs.
+The females weigh about 4 lbs.

 They’re docile and friendly.
 Sultan chickens can be kept in small pens as they’re not very noisy.
-The cost of each chick is around $6-$7 per chick.
+Each chick costs around $6-$7 per chick.

 polish chicken one of the best ornamental chicken breed for beginners